Quinquennial Neronia

 The quinquennial Neronia was a massive Greek-style festival created by the Roman Emperor Nero.
 It consisted of three parts: first music, oratory and poetry, second gymnastics and the last horseriding.

 These games followed a tradition set by Julius Caesar and Augustus of having celebratory games to mark the anniversary of their reign.

-The Neronia were a quinquennial event, which in this case wasn't counted inclusively but exclusively as the event took place every five years.
-The first Neronia was held in 60, 6 years after Nero's accession in 54, the second in 65.
+The Neronia were a quinquennial event, which in this case was not counted inclusively but exclusively as the event took place every five years.
+The first Neronia was held in 60, six years after Nero's accession in 54, the second in 65.
 Nero's death and damnatio memoriae prevented a third installment.